Queens College, City University of New York: Involvement in the Civil Rights Movement

+Missing persons poster created by the FBI in 1964, shows the photographs of Goodman, Chaney, and Schwerner.

 Queens College students were active participants in the Civil Rights Movement of the 1960s, including the March on Washington for Jobs and Freedom in 1963.
 The most well-known student activist was Andrew Goodman, who was slain in Mississippi in 1964 with two other young men, James Chaney, and Michael Schwerner; all three were trying to register African Americans to vote in the South.
 Schwerner and Chaney were on the organizing staff of CORE; Goodman was a Freedom Summer volunteer.
 The three activists were stopped and arrested for allegedly driving over the speed limit on a Mississippi road.
 After being brought into the sheriff's department and released, the three young men were stopped by two carloads of Ku Klux Klan members on a remote rural road.
 The men approached their car, then shot and killed all three young men.
 The murders received national attention, and six conspirators were brought to trial and convicted by federal prosecutors for civil rights violations.
 The Chaney-Goodman-Schwerner Clock Tower of Rosenthal Library, a highly visible borough landmark, is named in their honor.

 In February 2011, Queens College inherited the personal collection of the late James Forman.
 The collection, along with other civil rights leaders' collections, is available online at the Queens College Civil Rights Archive.
 A special program on February 17, 2011, included a presentation by the Honorable Julian Bond for Black History Month, as well as a formal announcement of the acquisition.